C# HttpClient - How to set the Content-Type header for a request

 This might seem trivial, but since I got the question the other day I might as well make a post about it.
 Using the HttpClient [https: »

-In this post I demonstrate how you can change the Encoding when using the HTTPClient [https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient? »
+This post demonstrates how you can change the Encoding when using the HTTPClient in C#.
+You can do this by setting the encoding on the StringContent »

-In this post I demonstrate how you can POST or PUT JSON using the HTTPClient in C#.
+In this post I demonstrate how you can PUT or POST JSON using the HTTPClient in C#.
 The simplest way to do this is using the »